Westfield Warringah Mall: 2000s

-In March 2003 Westfield Group established a 25 per cent ownership with AMP Capital, this was changed to 50 per cent in October 2012.
 AMP Capital and the Westfield Group swapped interests in seven centres, including Warringah Mall which became a 50/50 joint venture between the two companies.
 As part of the deal, centre management transferred from AMP to Westfield with the centre rebranded Westfield Warringah Mall.
-In July 2014, as part of a, restructure of the Westfield Group, it came under the control of the Scentre Group.
+In July 2014, as part of a restructure of the Westfield Group, it came under the control of the Scentre Group.